ludobar99/cybersecurityProject/README.md

 3. Right click -> Configure -> Convert to Maven Project

-4. Right click on the project -> Properties -> Deployment Assembly -> "Java Build Path Entries" -> "Maven dependencies" -> "Finish" -> "Apply and close"
+4. Right click on the project -> Properties -> Deployment Assembly
+	- Deploy `Java Build Path Entries` and `Maven dependencies` from source to deploy path

+5. Click "Finish" -> "Apply and close"

-5. Run the following command in the project directory (where the pom.xml file is)
+6. Run the following command in the project directory (where the pom.xml file is)

 ```shell
 mvn clean install package